ansilo-data/ansilo/ansilo-docs/docs/fundamentals/architecture.md

 some for writing and some for both.
 The exact topology would depend on your organisation.

 The network of nodes can be considered the logical Data Mesh of your organisation.
-Multiple nodes can then connect together providing interoperability between data stores, with the ability to run SQL queries that read, analyse or move data across the network.
+Multiple nodes can connect together providing interoperability between data stores, with the ability to run SQL queries that read, analyse or move data across the network.

 # System Design